-Capitalizing on our unique position at the intersection of the public and private school communities, we instituted a project-based learning program to provide students from both schools widely different life experiences and opportunities to work together toward a common goal.
-The addition of a school year program led to real friendships and increased empathy across lines of race and socio-economic circumstance.
+Capitalizing on our unique position at the intersection of public and private school communities, we have instituted a project-based program that provides students from both schools and widely different life experiences the opportunity to work together toward a common goal.
+The addition of a school year program has resulted in authentic friendships and increased empathy across lines of race and socio-economic circumstance.
 As is all too evident, these are much-needed values to instill in the future leaders of our city.
-The school year program also increased the participation of both
+The school year program has also increased the participation of both

 public and private school students in our more academically focused summer programming.
 Building on our highly successful model, we further refined our school year program by engaging community partners to provide high-quality programming across all partnerships.
 In 2017-2018, we collaborated with the Baltimore Center Stage on storytelling.
 The culminating event brought over 300 students, parents, teachers, and community members together to hear 20 students perform their story on the big stage.
 The students had a chance to have their voices heard and, just as importantly, the community had a chance to listen to what our young people have to say.